wrathematics/float/README.md

 ## Installation

 The package requires the single precision BLAS/LAPACK routines which are not included in the default `libRblas` and `libRlapack` shipped from CRAN.
-If your BLAS/LAPACK libraries do not have what is needed, then they will be built.
+If your BLAS/LAPACK libraries do not have what is needed, then they will be built (note that a fortran compiler is required in this case).
 However, these can take a very long time to compile, and will have much worse performance than optimized libraries.
 The topic of which BLAS/LAPACK to use and how to use them has been written about many times.
 If this is the first you're hearing of it, I would recommend you use [Microsoft R Open](https://mran.microsoft.com/open/).

 <!-- To install the R package, run: